 - Drafting content for NPT’s electronic newsletter and Annual Report.

 - Coordinating the assembly of all materials for board meetings and board committee meetings.

-- Supporting implementation of programs working with Education Director and Park Projects Director.
+- Supporting implementation of programs working with the Director of Youth Programs and Park Projects Director.